 From an accounting perspective, net worth is reduced 97% and debt to equity goes through the roof.
 If a net worth covenant is used by the lender, some explanation and special consideration will be necessary to set the covenant so the the loan can be properly monitored.

 What is the “unearned ESOP account?”
 It is an account name used to differentiate between shares that have and have not been paid for, i.e., “allocated” to employee accounts.
 When the ESOP first borrows money and buys stock, all its shares are held in a suspense account.
-Immediately after closing, there are no shares allocated to employee accounts (since none have been paid for) and all shares are in the suspense account.
+Immediately after closing, there are no shares allocated to employee accounts (since none have been paid for) and all shares are held in the suspense account.
 Each year when the ESOP make a debt payment, a number of shares are “released” from the suspense account, allocated to employee accounts and a future repurchase cost created.
-Since an ESOP typically repays its loan over a 10-20 year period, this allocation and related future repurchase obligation grow slowly.
+Since an ESOP typically repays its loan over a 15-20 year period, this allocation and related future repurchase obligation grow slowly.

 For example, assume an ESOP purchases 150,000 shares of stock and repays the inside loan over 15 years.
 Each year, 10,000 shares would be allocated employee accounts.
 If the bank loan is repaid in five years, only 50,000 shares would be subject repurchase and not the 100,000 shares still on the balance sheet.